ha/doozerd/doc/proto.md

    Del deletes the file at *path* if *rev* is greater than or equal to the file's revision.

- * `ELOCK` (not yet implemented)

- * `ESET` (not yet implemented)

- * `FLUSH` (not yet implemented)

-   Flush causes the server to initiate consensus immediately with its current buffer of update proposals, rather than waiting for the next frame tick.

-   Clients usually do not need to use this request.

  * `GET` *path*, *rev* &rArr; *value*, *rev*

    Gets the contents (*value*) and revision (*rev*)